Freedom of information requests

 If you cannot find the information you are seeking you can submit a request which must be made in writing and either sent by email to email@example.com or by writing to:Freedom of Information Manager

 NHS West London CCG

 15 Marylebone Road

-We will respond to your request within 20 working days or receipt.
-Where we refuse a request we will fully explain our reasoning and what course of action is open to you.
-For more information about exemptions and the 18 hour time limit please see the Information Commissioner’s website.
+We will respond to your request within 20 working days of receipt in accordance with the Freedom of Information Act.
+Where we refuse a request we will explain our reasoning and what course of action is open to you.
+For more information about exemptions please see the Information Commissioner’s website.

 What to do if you are unhappy with the CCG’s response